ShikharJ/GSoC-2017-Work-Report/README.md

 I would be lucky to get to work with them further as I continue work on this project till the time `SymEngine` becomes the default core of the `SymPy` library.

-I am also thankful to `SymPy` and `Google` for the opprtunity to work on this project, which helped me learn a lot in such a short period of time.
+I am also thankful to `SymPy` and `Google` for the opportunity to work on this project, which helped me learn a lot in such a short period of time.